usenocturne/nocturne/README.md

 # Flash Nocturne image, without resetting the data partition
 $ sudo python3 ./superbird_tool.py --dont_reset --restore_device /path/to/nocturne-image/image
 ```
-After the flashing completes, change directories to the scripts folder.
+After the flashing completes, unplug and replug your Car Thing, and change directories to the scripts folder.

 ```bash
 # Go into the setup-scripts folder